 A few decades ago people would go to the agents to find expertise and answers to their questions.
 And what else could they do?
-Agents wielded all market power and held the essential market information.
+Agents wielded all market power and held essential market information.
 If you wanted to get it, you had to go to their office on a High Street and ask.

 Today, the situation has changed drastically.
 People no longer make mental notes about visiting that agent from the ad they saw while walking around the city.
 Instead, they head online and do their own research.
-They want accurate, unbiased info about the property market and prices, neighborhood and the local community.
+They want accurate, unbiased info about the property market and prices, the neighborhood, and the local community.

 As you can imagine, posting buyer’s questions via your blog is an excellent way to catch up with modern homebuyers.
 By addressing different questions your audience is curious about, you give them valuable advice and a solid reason to get back to your site again.

-A good practice is to make your buyer question posts really useful, is simply to make notes of what people ask you about: at open houses, during showings, on social media, etc. Chances are good that you already know a few dozens such questions.
-So next step is to put them together in one nice post, providing an in-depth explanation for each question.
+A good practice is to make your buyer question posts really useful, is simply to make notes of what people ask you about: at open houses, during showings, on social media, etc. Chances are good that you already know a few dozen such questions.
+So the next step is to put them together in one nice post, providing an in-depth explanation for each question.

 Because you are writing about a specific area, city or region, you strengthen your SEO too.
-All of your buyer questions posts are filled will local and hyperlocal keywords, and this is what makes this type of real estate SEO content invaluable.
+All of your buyer question posts are filled will local and hyperlocal keywords, and this is what makes this type of real estate SEO content invaluable.